 Real-World Performance Benefits

-HIIT trains the body to perform when breathing is elevated, muscles are fatigued, and the heart rate is high — exactly what Strongman demands.
-It builds resilience and prepares athletes for the unpredictable pacing of competition.
+HIIT trains your body to perform when your breathing is elevated, your muscles are fatigued, and your heart rate is high.
+That is exactly what strongman demands.
+It builds resilience and prepares you for the unpredictable pacing of competition.

 Conclusion

-High-Intensity Interval Training is a cornerstone of Strongman conditioning.
-It develops the ability to produce force repeatedly, recover quickly, and sustain performance under fatigue.
+High-Intensity Interval Training is a cornerstone of strongman conditioning.
+It develops your ability to produce force repeatedly, recover quickly, and sustain performance under fatigue.

-When applied correctly, HIIT enhances strength application, improves endurance, and prepares athletes for the real demands of Strongman competition.
+Applied correctly, HIIT improves how you apply your strength, builds your endurance, and prepares you for the real demands of strongman competition.